andrewlow/encrypted-backup/config/README.md

    - SSHOPT - optional, ssh option string
    - BWLIMIT - numeric value, passed to rsync `--bwlimit=NNN`
    - TIMEOUT - number of seconds to run before being interrupted
+   - RMLIMIT - abort if number of deletions exceeds this value

+To ignore the deletion limit for one run, create the file `force` in this directory to bypass the RMLIMIT

 Generated
 - gocryptfs.conf - make init